2012-2013 Annual Report

 SAVE THE DATES

 Join your TMAA leadership and county alliance members from across the state for TMAA’s Regional Meeting.
 Don’t miss this extraordinary opportunity to meet with members to exchange ideas and learn skills to help you with your alliance goals.
-TMAA leaders will facilitate sessions on membership, utilizing social media to strengthen alliances, program offerings and other relevant topics!
-So mark your calendars and plan to join us in Tyler on September 25!
+TMAA leaders will facilitate sessions on membership, program offerings and other relevant topics!
+So mark your calendars and plan to join us in Houston September 24-25!

-Remember the Alamo!
-Mark your calendar now for AllMed, TMAA’s 95th Annual Convention, in San Antonio at the Grand Hyatt Hotel.
-Enjoy nationally renowned speakers in a fun and festive atmosphere.
+Mark your calendar now for AllMed, TMAA’s 96th Annual Convention, in Fort Worth at the Omni Hotel.
 AllMed is an excellent opportunity to celebrate your county alliance’s achievements, mingle with colleagues and gather new ideas for the coming year!
-There’s something for everyone from the alliance leader to the brand new member, so make plans now to join us in San Antonio!
+There’s something for everyone from the alliance leader to the brand new member, so make plans now to join us in Fort Worth!

 Back to top

 |December 6-7, 2013

 ||TMA's Legislative Retreat, Austin

 |December 16, 2013

 |January 30-31, 2014